- Bachelor’s Degrees

 Online BIOMED Courses

-- Achievable: Mizzou wants to help you continue your education even as you enhance the profession with your work in the field.
-Finishing these veterinary biomedical technology (BIOMED) courses will help you on the job now and can position you for earning a bachelor’s degree later if you choose.
+- Achievable: Online BIOMED courses can help you on the job now and can position you for earning a bachelor’s degree later if you choose.

 - Convenient and flexible: The courses are 100 percent online, allowing you to study on your schedule while maintaining your full-time career.

 - Relevant: The courses cover current practices and methodologies taught by veterinarians and veterinary technicians who are faculty in the MU College of Veterinary Medicine.

 - Enhance your professional knowledge

 Take courses to become more knowledgeable and proficient in your current job.

 - Preparation to become a Veterinary Technician Specialist

 Courses are available that can potentially aid the acquisition of needed knowledge and skills to qualify to become a VTS while receiving college credits and professional CE credits.